What are Internal Bifold Doors?

-Most homes in the UK will not need planning permission to Install interior bifold doors with the exception of listed buildings which will likely need planning permission, therefore please check.
+Most homes in the UK will not need planning permission to install interior bifold doors with the exception of listed buildings which will likely need planning permission, therefore please check.

-How to finish Internal Bifold doors
+How to paint and finish Internal Bifold doors

 - Locate in a clean and dry room

 - Remove any dust from the surface areas using a micro-fibre or tack cloth